cryptoadvance/specter-desktop/docs/extensions.md

 All the attributes of an extension are currently (json support is planned) defined as attributes of a class which is derived from the class `Service` (should be renamed).
 That class has attributes which are essential.
 So let's discuss them briefly.

 ## Extension attributes
 Here is an example.
-This class definition MUST be stored in a file called "service.py" within a package with the name `org-id.specterext.extions-id`.
+This class definition MUST be stored in a file called "service.py" within a package with the name `org-id.specterext.extension-id`.
 ```
 class DiceService(Service):
     id = "dice"